chrisbazley/ChocToObj/README.md

   Source code is only supplied for the command-line program.
 To compile and link the code you will also require an ISO 9899:1999 standard 'C' library and four of my own libraries: 3dObjLib, CBUtilLib, StreamLib and GKeyLib.
-These are available separately from http://starfighter.acornarcade.com/mysite/
+These are available separately from https://github.com/chrisbazley/

-  Two make files are supplied:
+  Three make files are supplied:

+1. 'Makefile' is intended for use with GNU Make and the GNU C Compiler on Linux.

-1. 'Makefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
+2. 'NMakefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.

-2. 'GMakefile' is intended for use with GNU Make and the GNU C Compiler.
+3. 'GMakefile' is intended for use with GNU Make and the GNU C Compiler on RISC OS.

   The APCS variant specified for the Norcroft compiler is 32 bit for compatibility with ARMv5 and fpe2 for compatibility with older versions of